Mochrks/web-camera-photo/README.md

 ## Features

-* Capture photos directly from your webcam.
+* Capture photos directly from your webcams.
 * Choose from three customizable photo layouts.
 * Modern and responsive design built with **Tailwind CSS** and **Shadcn UI**.
 * Fast and efficient server-side rendering with **Next.js**.